Look4Event/frontend-web-looks-awesome/README.md

   - Install updated `node.js` modules

-    - Other developers possibly added new modules, so you have to update your package. <sup>Our team previously employed `npm install`; however, @bulaienTang suggested that the old command would overwrite the `package-lock.json`.</sup>
+    - Other developers possibly added new modules, so you have to update your package. <sub>Our team previously employed `npm install`; however, @bulaienTang suggested that the old command would overwrite the `package-lock.json`.</sub>

     ``` bash
     npm ci